 such as shared libraries and Perl modules.

-is needed only when it is
+An explicit list is needed only when it is

 necessary to explicitly add resources to